When it comes to your website, you know you have to appeal to consumers, but that’s not the only audience you need to worry about.

 While load time is important to search engines, they also look at the content on the page to help with current SEO trends and updates.
 One thing to avoid on locally optimized websites is keyword stuffing (this can actually hurt your ranking if you use keywords that aren’t relevant to your business).

-Overall, RevSites give the search engines what they are specifically looking for in current ranking factors.
+Overall, websitess give the search engines what they are specifically looking for in current ranking factors.

-Here's what our RevSite Design Specialist Joey Hammers had to say when it comes to RevSites:
+Here's what our Website Service Design Specialist Joey Hammers had to say when it comes to Websites:

 Satisfying consumers and search engines is easy when you pair your website with a locally optimized site.

-It's important to remember that RevSites are used to enhance your business's online presence and are seen as an extension of your actual website.
+It's important to remember that our website services are used to enhance your business's online presence and are seen as an extension of your actual website.

-If you’d like to learn more about what our RevSites can offer your business, make sure to check out our other resources:
+If you’d like to learn more about what our website services can offer your business, make sure to check out our other resources: